cleesmith/picamera_motion_socket_flask/README.markdown

 ```

 ### trigger motion detection by moving in front of camera:

+> doing an Irish gig works but is not required

 ```
 ls -la run_on_some_server/images_web_app/static
 ... should list *.jpg files